Bukidnon: Transportation

-The entire province is bisected from north to south by the four-lane Sayre Highway from Cagayan de Oro to Kabacan, North Cotabato via Maramag (Bukidnon–Cotabato Road); and by the two-to-four lane Bukidnon–Davao Road (colloquially known as "BuDa") from Quezon to Davao City.
+The entire province is bisected from north to south by the four-lane Sayre Highway from Cagayan de Oro to Kabacan, Cotabato via Maramag (Bukidnon–Cotabato Road); and by the two-to-four lane Bukidnon–Davao Road (colloquially known as "BuDa") from Quezon to Davao City.
 Both are components of National Route 10 (N10) of the Philippine highway network, and a spur of the Asian Highway 26 (AH26) of the Asian highway network.
 The Sayre Highway intersects with the BuDa Road in the barrio of Dologon in Maramag, where it changes to route N943 and continues on to Dangcagan, Damulog, and Kabacan.
+The planned Central Mindanao Expressway will allow drivers to avoid Sayre Highway.

 The Sayre Highway (formerly "Route 3") was renamed in honor of Francis Bowes Sayre, Sr., the U.S. Philippine High Commissioner who spearheaded its construction during the American occupation of the Philippines.

 There are several airstrips in the province being used by private firms.
 Commercial flights used to be flown from the Malaybalay Airstrip, but it was closed down by the provincial government in the late 1990s.
 The airport where it used to be located was converted into a low-cost housing project.
 A proposed domestic airport site in the municipality of Don Carlos has already been on the talks since 2008 and in 2013, the Bukidnon Airport Development Project proposal was finalized.
 Budget allocation was done in 2017 and construction started in 2018.
 There are no seaports in Bukidnon because the province is landlocked.
 The nearest passenger seaport is in Cagayan de Oro.